peldax/KKY-UI/README.md

 ##### ./KKY-UI 9 8 2 4 3 2 9 0 0

 ### Output:

- 4 3 2.
+ 9 0 0
+Moved from unit #1 to unit #3
+ 7 0 2
+Moved from unit #1 to unit #2
+ 0 7 2
+Moved from unit #3 to unit #1
+ 2 7 0
 Moved from unit #2 to unit #3

- 4 5 0.
+ 2 5 2
 Moved from unit #3 to unit #1

- 2 5 2.
+ 4 5 0
 Moved from unit #2 to unit #3

- 2 7 0.
-Moved from unit #3 to unit #1

- 0 7 2.
-Moved from unit #1 to unit #2

- 7 0 2.
-Moved from unit #1 to unit #3

- 9 0 0
+ 4 3 2